zsoltherpai/fluent-jdbc/README.md

 ####About FluentJdbc####
-FluentJdbc is a fluent, functional API for native SQL querying over JDBC.
-Every SQL operation (read or write) is a single, well-readable statement.
+FluentJdbc is a java library for executing native SQL queries as simply as possible: each SQL operation (read or write) is a single, readable statement - without any of the JDBC clutter.

-Some of FluentJdbc's features:
+Some of FluentJdbc's key features:
 * execution of select/insert/update/delete/alter/... statements as one-liners
 * parameter mapping (named, positional, supporting java.time, plugins for custom types)
 * accessing generated keys of insert/update queries